bluethumpasaurus/terraform-whpg7-5node-cluster-aws-nfs-nostandby/README.md

 -----

-## 💿 An NFS share is pre-created on the Coordinator
+## 💿 A cluster-wide NFS share is pre-created on the Coordinator

 The Coordinator's NFS share is mounted at `/mnt/backups` for all hosts.
 This allows for testing of database backups to NFS with the WarehousePG `gpbackup` utility.